 3. Nederland to the Fourth of July Trailhead

 To reach the Fourth of July Trailhead from Nederland, drive south on CO 119 for 0.5 miles.
 Take a right on County Road 130 toward Eldora.
 Follow the paved road through the valley past the town of Eldora, until the pavement ends.
 Continue another 4 miles to the end of the road.
 You do not need a 4WD vehicle, but much of the road is unpaved and very bumpy.
 Anticipate very slow speeds.

 Located 17 miles southwest of Boulder, Nederland is a historic mining town that now embodies an eclectic vibe — as an example, it's the home of the Frozen Dead Guy Days, an annual spring festival celebrating one resident's amateur attempts at preserving his dead grandfather.
-After your drive out to the Fourth of July Trailhead, stop in at a local brewery for a bite to eat and have a craft brew.
+After your drive out to the Fourth of July Trailhead, stop in at a local brewery for a bite to eat and have a craft beer.
 Take this chance to relax after your drive — it's on a pretty rugged and slow-going dirt road.
 You will be greatly rewarded, though, with a fall scene of densely wooded, fiery aspen trees.
 The trailhead, named for its tendency to have snow on the ground until the Fourth of July, is a popular starting point for many hikes in the area.

 4. Rim Rock Drive Through Colorado National Monument